GlareDB/glaredb.github.io/docs/deployments.md

 only available on a paid plan.

 **Serverless** deployments run all workloads on a shared set of compute nodes.
-Resources are not guaranteed, and performance can flucuate depending on activity.
+Resources are not guaranteed, and performance can fluctuate depending on activity.
 Serverless deployments are available on free and paid plans.

 ## Creating deployments